EMH333/esbuild-svelte/README.md

 ### CSS Output

 By default, `esbuild-svelte` emits external css files from Svelte for `esbuild` to process.
 If this isn't desired, use a configuration that turns off external css output and instead includes it in the javascript output.
-For example: `sveltePlugin({compilerOptions: {css: true}})`
+For example: `sveltePlugin({compilerOptions: {css: "injected"}})`

 ### Typescript and Other Svelte Preprocessing